Variable Geometry (VGT) VS Sequential Turbocharger

 What is Variable Geometry Turbocharger or VGT?

 Variable Geometry Turbocharger or VGT is a type of turbocharger.
 It is a mechanical device that increases the pressure of air by compressing it.
 Another name for the Variable-Geometry Turbocharger (VGT) is Variable Nozzle Turbines (VNT).
-VGT allows effective aspect ratio (A:R) for the turbocharger according to varying conditions.
+VGT allows an effective aspect ratio (A:R) for the turbocharger according to varying conditions.
 VGTs are usually designed to deliver refined performance.

 Manufacturers employ VGT because the optimum aspect ratio at low engine speeds is very different from that at high engine speeds.
 If the aspect ratio is too large, then the turbocharger will not be able to create the required boost at low speeds.
 If the aspect ratio is too small, the turbocharger will fill the engine with more air at high speeds.
 This results in high exhaust manifold pressures, high pumping losses.
-And, ultimately it lowers the effective power output.
+And, ultimately, it lowers the effective power output.

 How Variable Geometry Turbocharger or VGT works?